This post may contain affiliate links. Please read my disclosure for more info.

 I didn’t realize this until after I started bullet journaling on my iPad.
 But when you sit down to plan out your week, it’s nice to be able to put away all technology for 10-30 minutes.

 Now that you know how using a planner can help you, you’re ready to pick out a planner!

 This detailed blog post compares three popular planners:

 - Passion Planner – Perfect for the person who loves reflection

 - Bullet Journals – My favorite!

 Thank you for reading this blog post!
 I hope it’s helped you learn why and how you can use a planner to build your career successfully.
-And if you still feel like you aren’t making anywhere with your job hunt, this cheat sheet will help!
+And if you still feel like you aren’t making anywhere with your job hunt, this Game Plan will help!